MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/install-on-linux.md

 # Update packages on your system
 apt-get update

-# If your system does not have the https apt transport option
+# Optionally, if your system does not have the https apt transport option
 apt-get install apt-transport-https

 # Install the packages